-Fig. 1 Left: CAD drawing of two modules linked together and exploded view showing the connection.
-Right: top and bottom of the 3D-printed prototype.
+Left: CAD drawing of two modules linked together and exploded view showing the connection.
+Right: top and bottom of the 3D-printed prototype).

-Fig. 1.1 illustrates the way of connecting the modules together.
-The modules for the mock-up prototype has been 3D printed with PLA filament, as shown in Fig. 1.2.
+The modules for the mock-up prototype have been 3D printed with PLA filament.
 The experimental environment was defined by geometry of given space and location of points to be inspected as well as the placement of the base of manipulator.
 At first, the manipulator must crawl inside the inspection space.
-Next, the tip of manipulator must visit five given points (A - E).
+Next, the tip of manipulator must visit five given points (A -- E).
 Finally, it must crawl out of the inspection space.
 Each configuration was encoded in binary list of 0s and 1s starting from the base and ending at the tip.
-Fig. 2.1 shows the experimental setup with the mock-up manipulator in the initial configuration (before entering the test area A-E) with its binary representation.
+The left sub-figure below shows the experimental setup with the mock-up manipulator in the initial configuration (before entering the test area A-E) with its binary representation.